afasii-dev/selenium-universe-tech/README.md

 # selenium-universe-tech

-Before starting testing, please add thechrome driver you need in src/main/resources directory
+Before starting testing, please add a chromedriver for your system in src/main/resources directory